-- 8.1.1. an Energy Management System to send Power State control commands to an entity that concern the Power States of [other] entities. - 8.1.2. reporting the identities of the entities for which the reporting entity has means to control their Power States. - 8.1.3. an entity to report the list of all entities for which it can control the Power State. - 8.1.4. an entity that receives commands controlling its Power State from other entities to report the list of all those entities.
+- 8.1.1. an Energy Management System to send Power State control commands to an entity that concern the Power States of [other] entities. - 8.1.2. reporting the identities of the entities for which the reporting entity has means to control their Power States. - \$.1.3. an entity to report the list of all entities for which it can control the Power State.